 By providing advice on the above issues, members assist the AER in carrying out its functions under the national energy legislation.

 In May 2017, the AER reconstituted its CCG for a minimum two year period.
-Information on the membership of the previous CCGs, can be found on the past membership web page.
+The AER has since exercised its right to extend the membership term.
+Information on the membership of the previous CCGs can be found on the past membership web page.

 - Brotherhood of St Laurence